CE+T holding has just signed the acquisition of Alpha Innovations.

-You see immediately the closest street cabinet thanks to the smartphone GPS location.
-No time lost for searching the right monitoring system.
+You can immediately see the closest street cabinet thanks to the smartphone GPS location.
+No time lost when searching for the right monitoring system.

 If you cannot find the cabinet, the map system will guide you!

-You are just arrived?
-If you click open the door and if you are allowed, the door will unlock
+You have just arrived?
+Click 'open the door' and if you hzve the authorisation, the door will unlock!

-Do you want to see the alarms or configure the system?
-You can access directly the monitoring webpage!
+Do you want to see the alarms or to configure the system?
+You can access the monitoring webpage directly!

-Contact us if you are interested to increase the security very efficiently!
+Contact us if you are interested in increasing security very efficiently!

 Remote feeding is a technology which enables operators to power several remote sites from a central location by delivering that power via twisted pair cables.